maargenton/go-testpredicate/README.md

 - panic conditions on code fragment execution

-It also includes a BDD-style bifurcated evaluation context, where each test section is evaluated independently and repeatedly for every branch.
+It also includes a BDD-style bifurcated evaluation context, where each test section is potentially evaluated multiple times in order to evaluate each branch independently.

 ## Installation